 Menace Camp is geared toward children ages 3 to 14.
 The camp is for boys and girls of all soccer abilities, from the beginner to the advanced player.
 Campers are divided into smaller groups based on age and ability.

 With the exception of the "Menace Just for Girls Camp," all Menace camps are coed.
 We have only one night camp 2016: Des Moines Night Camp is July 11-14.
 All other camps are during the morning.

 Who are the camp coaches?

-Camp Technical Director, Alex Fonseca and Menace players lead a fun camp experience.
+Camp Technical Directors and Menace players lead a fun camp experience.
 Campers get hands-on direction from members of the Des Moines Menace, Iowa's premier men's and women's soccer teams.
 One of the cool things about Menace Camp, is children get to learn the game with these high-level athletes -- many who will go on to play professionally.
 What's more, campers then have the chance to cheer on their counselors at Menace home games.
-Campers receive complimentary game tickets, and they even get to take the field with the Menace players for the pregame lineup introductions and the National Anthem.
+Campers receive complimentary game ticket, and they even get to take the field with the Menace players for the pregame lineup introductions and the National Anthem.

 What else sets Menace Camp apart?

 With the guidance of camp directors, we use a comprehensive camp curriculum, provided by the National Soccer Coaches Association of America (NSCAA).
 This curriculum coincides with the Junior Menace program, providing children year-round opportunities to raise their level of play while still playing for their local recreational teams.